roberto-butti/drupal8-experiments/modules/custom/hello/README.md

 ==========================

-The easiest way to create a new Module is using Drush and Drupalconsole.
+The easiest way to create a new Module is using Drupalconsole.

 Create basic file for our new module
 ------------------------------------